Let Me Be There (album)

 Let Me Be There is the third studio album by British-Australian singer Olivia Newton-John.
 It was originally released in November 1973 as Music Makes My Day in the United Kingdom, by Pye International Records, and shortly after in Australia as Let Me Be There, which became its most recognisable name.
 In the United States and Canada, Let Me Be There was released with an alternative tracklist, combining songs from the original release with other tracks from Newton-John's previous albums If Not for You and Olivia.

 Let Me Be There marked a shift in Newton-John's career.
-She achieved considerable success during her early years in the United Kingdom with some folk-inspired singles, but Let Me Be There would make the United States her largest market at the time, being considered her breakthrough album in this country and influencing an inclination to a more country pop sound that would define most of her next records in the 1970s.
+She achieved considerable success during her early years in the United Kingdom with some folk-inspired singles, but Let Me Be There marked the beginning of her rise to great popularity in the United States, where this album is widely considered her breakthrough album.
+Its success also led to a career move towards a more country pop sound that would largely define her next several records.
 The songs "Take Me Home, Country Roads" and "Let Me Be There" were released as singles from the album.

 Release

 The American publication of the album by MCA Records used the cover art from Olivia's 1972 LP record Olivia, which was not released by MCA.
 Some of its songs were taken for the US publication, such as song titles from the British publications of the albums If Not for You and Olivia.
+The album was not released outside of North America, the UK, Ireland and Australasia.
+An album with the same title and cover art was released in Japan, but with the same track listing as First Impressions.

 Though the title song was a commercial failure in England, it was Olivia Newton-John's first American top ten hit, successfully boosting her singing career in North America.
 She had previously charted in the Billboard Top 40 with the song "If Not for You".
-The LP sold 89,130 copies in Japan.

 Critical reception

+Billboard noted that the album was a "mixture of cuts from previous LP's of this versatile Australian songstress who serves up a pleasing set of country, rock and ballads including her current hit, 'Let Me Be There.'"